Artifactory Uninstallation

 Note

-The steps below will remove only the application directory.
-You will need to manually remove the data directory and application configurations (/var/opt/jfrog/artifactory) if required.
+The steps below remove only the application directory.
+Manually remove the data directory and application configurations (/var/opt/jfrog/artifactory) if required.

 -